 Mad Mixologist is an augmented reality alternative controller game where two players must work together to create the ultimate drink.
 Both players in the game wear customized VR headsets that have been modified to allow for phone cameras to capture and broadcast video of the view from the front of the headsets.
 Rather than being able to look out of the headsets normally, each player is instead shown video of themselves from the other player’s camera/view (i.e., swapping perspectives).
 Not only are the players’ vision swapped, but they also have to pour, mix, and garnish drinks in the real world—resulting in a messy, challenging, entertaining, and wholly unique alternative controller spectacle.

-Mad Mixologist has been featured at the 2021 Makers Play showcase and was selected as an Official Finalist and for Night Games at IndieCade 2019, as well as nominated for the Spotlight Award for Cooperative Design.
+Mad Mixologist has been exhibited at the ICA 2022 Digital Artifacts Exhibition and received the Most Technologically Innovative Award, featured at the 2021 Makers Play showcase, and was selected as an Official Finalist and for Night Games at IndieCade 2019 and nominated for the Spotlight Award for Cooperative Design.